 The Religious Education Center, directly south of the church, has three atriums filled with beautiful hands-‐on materials.
 Classes are offered three different times weekly.

-- Assistant catechists are needed to work with lead catechists with the 3-‐12 years olds.
+Assistant catechists are needed to work with lead catechists with the 18 months to 6th graders.
 Training will be provided.
 This position requires volunteering 6 hours a month during the school year.
 The times are Tuesdays or Thursdays from 4:30-‐6pm or Sundays from 10:30-‐ 12noon.
 Singers are also needed to lead us in song.
 This requires about 1 ½ hours a month.
 Artists and craftsmen are occasionally needed to make and replace materials.